chatapazar/ais-dev-day-2023/documents/application-services-deployment/fight-database.md

     ![Create Service for MongoDB container](image/database-deployment/deploy-db-23.png)

 3. A `fights-db` Service object should be created.
-Go to **Pods** tab you should be able to see the Service is pointing to the `flight-db-xxxxxxx` Pod which is the MongoDB Pod.
+Go to **Pods** tab you should be able to see the Service is pointing and will be forwarding traffic to the `flight-db-xxxxxxx` Pod which is the MongoDB pod.

     ![Service for MongoDB container](image/database-deployment/deploy-db-24.png)